biometrixtech/PreProcessing/README.md

 CME_Detect, Update (status: released) now does not filter for changes beyond a threshold nor changes that exceed a time limit.
 Purely filters by finding phases deemed "relevant" for the specific CME

-Load Calc, Update (stats: code review) now calculates the distribution of the load for CME errors (outputs in percentage of load on left leg)
+Load Distribution CME, Update (stats: code review) now calculates the distribution of the load for CME errors (outputs in percentage of load on left leg)

 ####Release 1.1 (6/17/16):
 Phase Detection, Impact (status: released) identifies the impact phase, the second relevant phase